 - Preheat air fryer to 300°F following manufacturer guidelines

-- Peel and slice an onion into about ¼” thick slices using a paring knife or similar on a cutting board1 Large onion
+- Peel and slice an onion into about ¼” thick slices using a paring knife or similar on a cutting board1 large onion

 - Place sliced onions into preheated air fryer basket, without overcrowding too much (a packed single layer is ideal)